-Superstition is common among Greek criminals, who often purchase amulets to ward off police from Gypsies, experts say.
+Superstition is common among Greek criminals, who often purchase from Gypsies amulets to ward off police, experts say.

 According to a statement given to the police by ring leader Panagakos, the robbers bought the “invisibility cream” from a Chinese herbalist named Chin Ho who purportedly sold magic potions.